-Allegations of bullying shall be promptly investigated, giving due regard to the need for confidentiality and the safety of the victim and/or any individual reporting an incident of bullying.
+Allegations of bullying/cyberbullying shall be promptly investigated, giving due regard to the need for confidentiality and the safety of the victim and/or any individual reporting an incident of bullying.
 Proven allegations of bullying can have serious consequences for the student(s) deemed guilty.
-When a violation of the District bullying/harassment policy by an individual or group of individuals has been determined, the district will take steps to prevent a recurrence of any harassment, and to correct its discriminatory effects on the complainant and others, if appropriate: (SB: 2.70, SB: 5.321)
+When a violation of the district bullying/cyberbullying/harassment policy by an individual or group of individuals has been determined, the district will take steps to prevent a recurrence of any harassment, and to correct its discriminatory effects on the complainant and others, if appropriate.
+The district retains the right to discipline students if it is determined by the school that the bullying, cyberbullying, or harassment creates, or if it is reasonably foreseeable that it could create, material and substantial interference or disruption of the operation of a school, an educational program or activity conducted at a school site or school sponsored activity, transit on a school bus or a student's ability to feel safe and secure during these activities.
+(SB: 2.70, SB: 5.321)